erickramer/personal_site_flask/README.md

 ## Frontend Development

+The frontend uses a combination of JavaScript (built with webpack) and Elm:

+### JavaScript/CSS

-The frontend assets are built using webpack.
+The JavaScript/CSS assets are built using webpack.
 The source files are located in the `frontend/src` directory and the compiled assets are placed in `static/dist`.

 ```bash
 # Install frontend dependencies